meeadsaberi/irancovid-19/README.md

 # irancovid-19
 This repository includes daily data and model predictions for the spread of COVID-19 in Iran.
 We push daily updates here consisting of daily reports sourced from the IR Ministry of Health and Medical Education along with our model outcomes for the last 7 days and predictions for the next 500 days.
+More information on who we are and how our mathematical model works can be found on www.irancovid-19.com.

 The updates are uploaded daily as a new csv file with consistent filename dd/mm/yyyy.
 Each csv file includes 10 columns with self-descriptive column names: date, infected, daily_infected, recovered, death, active_infected, predicted_active_infected, predicted_total_recovered, predicted_total_death, predicted_total_infected